 When we think about Halloween, ethical and sustainable practice doesn’t exactly spring to mind.
 But the amount of waste that a single holiday can generate is mind-boggling: from flimsy single-use costumes to plastic candy wrappers, to mass-produced decorations.
 Halloween doesn’t just have a huge impact on the environment, either—it also takes a massive toll on our wallets.
-In 2019, Americans collectively spent a whopping $8.8 billion on Halloween festivities.
-Now that’s frightening!
+This year, US consumers are expected to spend an all-time high of $10.14 billion on Halloween-related items, including $3.3 billion on costumes.
+Now that’s frightening.
 Read on to discover how to have a green Halloween without creating a nightmare for the planet and your wallet.

-Halloween might be a little different this year, but whether you’re celebrating Halloween with a small number of friends or hosting a spooky online reunion, here are our top tips for having a green Halloween.
+Depending on where you are in the world, Halloween might still be a little different this year, but whether you’re celebrating Halloween with a small number of friends or hosting a spooky online reunion, here are our top tips for having a sustainable Halloween.

 The biggest carbon footprint from Halloween comes from the millions of poor-quality, fast fashion costumes that are mass-produced every year.
-Most are made from unsustainable materials such as polyester and conventional cotton and are manufactured in countries that have poor labour standards such as China.
-Worst of all, many often don’t last more than a day before they start falling apart!
+Most are made from unsustainable materials such as polyester and conventional cotton and are manufactured in countries that have poor labour standards.
+Worst of all, many often don’t last more than a day before they start falling apart.

-Buy a pumpkin from a local grower or farmer’s market, and carve it out to make a classic Jack O’ Lantern, keeping the seeds and flesh to eat later.
-For Australian readers, pumpkins aren’t in season in spring, so why not skip the imported pumpkins in the supermarket and carve out a watermelon instead?
+Let’s start with the traditional Halloween pumpkin.
+We recommend buying a pumpkin from a local grower or farmer’s market, and carving it out to make a classic Jack O’ Lantern, keeping the seeds and flesh to eat later: you can roast the seeds, and make pumpkin soup or even muffins with the flesh.
+For southern hemisphere readers, pumpkins aren’t in season in spring, so why not skip the imported pumpkins in the supermarket and carve out a watermelon instead?

-Have a creative streak?
-Why not make your own decorations?
+When it comes to other decorations, why not make your own?
 You can use cardboard to make a skeleton or tombstones, make spiders out of black pipe cleaners, create ghosts out of old sheets, and repurpose your toilet paper rolls to make spooky (and kind of adorable) bats.
-You can even put bloody handprints on your windows using red poster paint!
+You can even put bloody handprints on your windows using red poster paint.
 Still stuck?
 Here are 42 cheap and easy ideas for DIY Halloween decorations.